prysmaticlabs/documentation/docs/install/arm/activating-a-validator.md

 title: Activating a Validator
 sidebar_label: Activate a validator
 ---
-This section outlines the step-by-step process for ARM found on prylabs.net to submit a deposit and initialise a validator for participation in the testnet.
+This section outlines the step-by-step process for ARM64 found on prylabs.net to submit a deposit and initialise a validator for participation in the testnet.

 ## Step 1: Get Prysm

 To begin, follow the instructions to fetch and install Prysm with either the [Prysm Installation Script](../arm), or [Bazel](./bazel).
-Note: Docker images are not currenlty generated for ARM
+> NOTICE: Docker images are not currently generated for ARM64

 ## Step 2: Get Göerli ETH - Test ether